cloud-ark/kubeplus/Guidelines.md

 as part of instantiating its custom resources.
 The controller should be written to set OwnerReferences on on such native Kubernetes resources that it creates.
 They are key for correct garbage collection of custom resources.
+OwnerReferences also help with finding the composition tree of your custom resource instances consisting of the native Kubernetes resources (see guideline #7)

 Some examples of Operators that use OwnerReferences are: [Etcd Operator](https://github.com/coreos/etcd-operator/blob/master/pkg/cluster/cluster.go#L351), [Postgres Operator](https://github.com/cloud-ark/kubeplus/blob/master/postgres-crd-v2/controller.go#L508), and